 Educating youth for online civic engagement

-Associate Director of the Civic Engagement Research Group, attached to Mills College, Hodgin is Research Director at the Educating for Participatory Politics project, supported by the MacArthur Foundation.
+Associate Director of the Civic Engagement Research Group, attached to Mills College, Erica Hodgin is Research Director at the Educating for Participatory Politics project, supported by the MacArthur Foundation.
 Her article – published in the Journal of Digital and Media Literacy – draws from the activities of four high school teachers on a participatory academic platform to illustrate five stages of opportunity that nurture youth civic engagement – and engages with the challenges faced by the teachers.
 The research uses these opportunities and challenges to generate a conceptual framework for education practitioners and policymakers.

 On analysis of the sample group’s experiences on the Youth Voices platform, the research finds five opportunities that build on each other.
-The initial step for students was to join an online dialogic community where, as a next step, they could safely and meaningfully navigate diverse perspectives and gain a multi-faceted understanding of civic issues.
+Initially, students join an online dialogic community.
+Secondly, they could safely, and meaningfully, navigate diverse perspectives and gain a multi-faceted understanding of civic issues.
 Then, students could engage in productive and respectful civic dialogue to practice meaningful conversational strategies.
 The next stage of opportunity would involve publishing and defending their reflections, and finally, leveraging media to create change.
-The research identifies the following challenges: maintaining the quality of discourse, time and space limitations, and access to the digital technologies and literacies for online dialogue.
-To conclude, Hodgin discusses the implications and offers recommendations to close the support gap for productive and equitable participatory opportunities. educating youth for online civic engagement
+The research identifies the following challenges: maintaining the quality of discourse, time and space limitations, and access to digital technologies and literacies for online dialogue.
+To conclude, Hodgin discusses the implications and offers recommendations to close the support gap for productive and equitable participatory opportunities.

 Sally Hussey is a Melbourne-based writer and Bang the Table’s Senior Managing & Commissioning Editor of Content and Research.
 She has an extensive background in the publishing, academic and cultural sectors.